Milancho/CareerPathGuideline/README.md

 # Career Path Guideline :ghost:
 Software development happens in your head.
 Not in an editor, IDE, or design tool.
 Learning new skills and new technology is critical to your career, and it's all in your head.

+Docs can be found on the project [Wiki](https://github.com/Milancho/CareerPathGuideline/wiki) page

 # Table of contents
 <!--ts-->
    * [Learning Path](#learning-path)